WALL: Dominance in the 1960s and 1970s

 The station was sold to R. Peter Straus, owner of WMCA in New York City ("home of the Good Guys").
 Straus, who had aspirations to become a United States senator, bought WALL as well as stations in Utica and Geneva, New York, so his editorials could be heard throughout the state.
 In 1964, however, Robert F. Kennedy decided to run for the Senate, ending Straus's political plans.
 Patt stayed on to run WALL for Straus, putting WALL-FM on the air, but when Straus sold his stations, Patt decided it was time to retire to Fort Myers, Florida, where he teamed up again with Roger Clipp to put a station on the air in that market.

-By the mid-60s, WALL had evolved into a Middle of the Road format, and on November 11, 1966, would add FM service at 92.7 MHz (today's WRRV).
+By the mid-1960s, WALL had evolved into a Middle of the Road format, and on November 11, 1966, would add FM service at 92.7 MHz.
 It was with the FM launch that WALL switched to Top 40.

 In 1968, the station hired program director Larry Berger, who spent the previous two years as music director of WWRL in New York City.

 In 1972, Straus Communications sold all their radio properties except WMCA.
 WALL was bought by Oroco Communications, Inc., headed by James F. O'Grady, Jr., who retained most of the staff and continued the Top 40 format on WALL (AM).
 Shortly after taking the reins, Oroco decided to split the FM into the "beautiful music" format using an early automation system by Bonneville Program Services.
 Art Livesey was made program director of the FM.
 The move was a departure, but WALL-FM would still simulcast the live all-night and morning drive shows on WALL well into the 1970s.

-In 1973, Berger was hired by ABC to program their Detroit album-oriented rock station, WRIF, and Dave Pound from New York's WNEW (now WBBR) was named WALL's program director.
+In 1973, Berger was hired by ABC to program their Detroit album-oriented rock station, WRIF, and Dave Pound from New York's WNEW was named WALL's program director.
 When Berger brought some of WALL's talent with him, Pound brought in newcomers – among them Howard Hoffman, Randy West, Simon Hendrix and John Fischer - to fill the vacancies.